The Fifth Wave

 Our work

-Blueprints.
+Analysis.
 We analyse local and national alternatives to current care systems, in order to learn from, adapt, and replicate them.
 When it comes to social innovation, the “local initiative —> replication —> integration into the national infrastructure” pipeline is a tried and tested way to drive society-wide change.
 We believe in starting small, and scaling what works.

 Interviews.
 We publish interviews with people building the futures of care, whether through their practice or their thinking.
-People who try their hardest to make up for the harshness of our systems with creativity and passion.
+People who make up for the harshness of our systems with creativity and passion.
+And because the best insights on care come from caring, we ask all our interviewees: “Who do you care for, and who cares for you?”

 Essays.
 We work to shift narratives around care, showing that humans are interdependent, vulnerable, and better set up to flourish when supported by resilient care systems.
 We aim to elevate the importance of caregiving in all its forms, as essential public infrastructure, as a structuring principle of social life, and as a central concern of political decision-making.